domonda/go-sqldb/README.md

 More sophisticated transactions:

-Serialized transactions are typically necessary when an insert depends on a previous select within the transaction, but that pre-insert select can't lock the table like it's possible with SELECT FOR UPDATE.
+Serialized transactions are typically necessary when an insert depends on a previous select within the transaction, but that pre-insert select can't lock the table like it's possible with `SELECT FOR UPDATE`.
 ```go
 err = db.SerializedTransaction(ctx, func(context.Context) error { ... })
 ```

-TransactionSavepoint executes txFunc within a database transaction or uses savepoints for rollback.
+`TransactionSavepoint` executes `txFunc` within a database transaction or uses savepoints for rollback.
-If the passed context already has a database transaction connection, then a savepoint with a random name is created before the execution of txFunc.
+If the passed context already has a database transaction connection, then a savepoint with a random name is created before the execution of `txFunc`.
-If txFunc returns an error, then the transaction is rolled back to the savepoint but the transaction from the context is not rolled back.
+If `txFunc` returns an error, then the transaction is rolled back to the savepoint but the transaction from the context is not rolled back.
-If the passed context does not have a database transaction connection, then Transaction(ctx, txFunc) is called without savepoints.
+If the passed context does not have a database transaction connection, then `Transaction(ctx, txFunc)` is called without savepoints.
 ```go
 err = db.TransactionSavepoint(ctx, func(context.Context) error { ... })
 ```